discoleo/R/Physics & Chemistry/Climate.Fires.md

 Once the wood of a tree burns then it becomes a lot harder to extinguish the fire.

-Burning trees, especially when the trees are in larger amounts and when they were exposed to very dry conditions, seem very difficult to extinguish by water drops.
-Under such dry conditions, there is almost no water in the soil and consequently very little water in the trabeculae of the tree.
+It seems very difficult to extinguish burning trees by water drops, especially when the trees are in larger amounts and when they were exposed to very dry conditions.
+Under such dry conditions, there is almost no water in the soil and consequently very little water in the water-channels of the tree.
 Any remaining water has probably evaporated, once the tree burns.
 Dropping water from the **outside** won't enable the water to enter the wood.

 Furthermore, if the forest is on a sloped hill or mountain, then most of the dropped water is not retained by the soil either.
 It either evaporates or flows down the hill.
 This makes burning forests very difficult to extinguish.